Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 Which Nespresso pod size has the most caffeine?

-If you’re curious about Nespresso pod size caffeine content, larger pods like the Fortado usually contain the most, up to 195 mg per serving.
+If you’re curious about the caffeine content of Nespresso pods, larger pods like the Fortado usually contain the most, with up to 195 mg per serving.

 Learn more in my full breakdown of Nespresso pod caffeine content.